yaoyuannnn/gerritlab/README.md

 This will create an MR for each commit on the current branch that's ahead of origin/master.
-If a commit finds an existing MR with the same Change-Id in the GitLab repo, the MR will be updated.
+If a commit finds an existing MR with the same Change-Id in the GitLab repo, the MR will be updated with amended commit.
 The following shows an example that creates 3 new MRs.

 ```console
 $ git review origin